Jira

 Navigate to "Security"

-• Under the header "API tokens", click on "Create and manage API tokens"
+• Under "API tokens," click "Create and manage API tokens"

 Create API token